7.7 Conflict Resolution

 It can be difficult to receive negative feedback.
 Some people respond by becoming defensive.
 Defensiveness puts the blame for one’s shortcomings on another person to make oneself appear better.

 As an example, a charge nurse addresses a nurse about not turning on the bed alarm after repositioning a client and leaving the room.
 The nurse responds defensively by inaccurately blaming others, stating, “The nursing assistants are always sloppy with their responsibilities.”
-It is helpful to confront defensiveness by restating the facts in a calm manner and redirecting the conversation to the problem, its resolution, and the risk of jeopardizing patient safety.
-For example, the charge nurse could reply, “In this situation, I saw you leave the room after repositioning the patient, and when I went into the room to answer the patient’s call light, the bed alarm was off.”[5]
+It is helpful to confront defensiveness by restating the facts in a calm manner and redirecting the conversation to the problem, its resolution, and the risk of jeopardizing client safety.
+For example, the charge nurse could reply, “In this situation, I saw you leave the room after repositioning the client, and when I went into the room to answer the client’s call light, the bed alarm was off.”[5]

 Peer Informer Behavior